mustapelto/DML-Relearned/README.md

     * Simulation Chamber allows Data Model and Polymer Clay input from any side, and Living/Pristine Matter output to any side
     * Loot Fabricator allows Pristine Matter input from any side, and loot item output to any side
+    * A config setting is available to use original DML sidedness instead
+- Machine blocks show the current state of crafting (idle / running / error)
-- Lots of under-the-hood performance improvements
+- Several under-the-hood performance improvements

 ### Updating from DeepMobLearning
 This mod uses the same item and block IDs as the original mod, so in-place updating *should* be possible.